Aromiii/ystis/README.md

 ![HeaderImage](github_images/header.jpeg)

 ## Introduction
 This was forked from [Tinder-App-Flutter](https://github.com/dgewe/Tinder-App-Flutter).
-Thanks to Dgewe for the majority of the code.
+Thanks to Fredrik Bogg for the majority of the code.

 Tested on Android only.